-Title: Locum Consultant Anaesthetist with interest in Obstetric Anaesthesia Location: Based at Cambridge University Hospitals NHS Foundation Trust New or Replacement Post: New post Prime responsibility: To share in the delivery of anaesthetic services within the Cambridge University Hospitals NHS Foundation Trust.
-Accountable to: Medical Director (currently Dr Ashley Shaw) Reports to: Divisional Director for Division A (currently Mr James Wheeler) and Clinical Director for Anaesthesia & Theatres (currently Dr Muhilan Kanagarathnam) and Speciality Lead for Anaesthesia and Theatres (currently Dr Brock Andreatta) Works with: Consultants in the Department of Anaesthesia, Clinical Manager and other members of the Anaesthetics Department Other consultant colleagues and the senior management of the hospital Key tasks: Maintenance of the highest clinical standards in the management of patients Further development of and promotion of anaesthesia and the continued development of a training programme in anaesthesia Teaching and training of trainee medical staff, medical students and other personnel in the principles and practices of anaesthesia To actively participate in both departmental and Trust matters concerning Clinical Governance and audit.
+Title: Consultant Anaesthetist with interest in Paediatric Anaesthesia.
+Location: Based at Addenbrooke's Hospital, Cambridge.
+New or Replacement Post: One new post, one replacement post .
+Prime responsibility: To share in the delivery of anaesthetic services within the Cambridge University Hospitals NHS Foundation Trust.
+Accountable to: Medical Director (currently Dr Ashley Shaw).
+Reports to: Clinical Director for Critical Care, Anaesthesia & Theatres (currently Dr Muhilan Kanagarathnam).
+Clinical Lead for Anaesthesia and Theatres (currently Dr Brock Andreatta).
+Works with: Consultants in the Department of Anaesthesia, Clinical Manager and other members of the Anaesthetics Department.
+Other consultant colleagues and the senior management of the hospital.
+Key tasks: Maintenance of the highest clinical standards in the management of patients.
+To share with colleagues responsibility for the day-to-day management of a training programme in anaesthesia.
+Teaching and training of trainee medical staff, medical students and other personnel in the principles and practices of anaesthesia.
+To actively participate in both departmental and Trust matters concerning Clinical Governance and audit.
 To have responsibility for ensuring active participation in continuing medical education (CME).